arnavwinner/CS251/README.md

 3. Run the lexer: `./lexer`

-Now, you can analyze Pascal syntax by running the `./lexer` executable and providing input through the terminal.
+Now, you can analyze Pascal syntax by running the `./lexer` executable and providing input through the terminal by running the syntax line by line and getting the desired output.

 ## References